Changing Planning Use

 If you have a residential property that does not fit into the requirements for these categories, the property will be considered 'sui generis'; Latin for 'a class of its own'.
 For example, a HMO with seven or more people is too large to be classed as C4, so it must be 'sui generis'.

-The rest of this guide is accessible once you have registered for an account on this site.
-It provides information on article 4 directions, local authority enforcement, what changes of use are permitted in England and Wales, and what sort of evidence you should retain to prove HMO status.
+Log in or make a free guest account to access the full guide, including information on Article 4 directions, local authority enforcement, permitted changes of use in England and Wales, and the evidence you need to retain to prove HMO status.